danbrough/andrudio/README.md

 For testing there is a demo.apk file ready to install or you can install the demo from [Google Play](https://play.google.com/store/apps/details?id=danbroid.andrudio.demo)

-If you can't compile the native code then you can unpack libs.tar.bz2 in the library directory which contain the latest binaries.

 There is also a command line application for testing the native code:
 	see:  `./test/test.sh`